 Most cyclists are well aware of the importance of carbohydrate (CHO) to fuel hard training sessions and racing.
 Typically, endurance athletes are advised to consume CHO at a rate of 30-90 g per hour depending on intensity and duration.
 However, when the intensity is lower (such as steady-state rides), new evidence suggests that deliberately refraining from CHO intake before and during training (e.g. fasted rides/protein only rides) may actually enhance the aerobic adaptations we are trying to achieve in the first place.
-As such, the modern day cyclist should be "carb-smart", as achieved by periodising carbohydrates for when we really need them!
+As such, the modern-day cyclist should be "carb-smart", as achieved by periodising carbohydrates for when we really need them!

 In contrast to carbohydrates, endurance athletes often do not appreciate the role of protein in facilitating recovery from training and racing.
-Indeed, consuming high quality protein at regular intervals throughout the day (e.g. 20-30 g at 3 hour intervals) and after training and competition provides the necessary building blocks (amino acids) to help stimulate recovery.
+Indeed, consuming high-quality protein at regular intervals throughout the day (e.g. 20-30g at 3 hour intervals) and after training and competition provides the necessary building blocks (amino acids) to help stimulate recovery.
 These amino acids are used to build new proteins in our muscles (such as aerobic enzymes and structural proteins) so as to help the muscle become better conditioned to withstand the metabolic demands of the next training session.

 Alternatively, for longer duration road stages you could consume caffeine during the ride so as to coincide with the hardest parts of the race e.g. 30 minutes before the final climb of the day.
 In addition to caffeine, fish oils may help reduce inflammation and increase muscle protein synthesis thereby benefiting the recovery process.
 Last but not least, probiotics can help to maintain gut function during intensive exercise periods and may be especially beneficial for exercising in the heat, such as the 3 week period of the Tour de France!

-Current hydration recommendations are often split into two schools of thought of "drink-to-thirst" or "drink to minimize weight loss" (but not gain body mass).
+Current hydration recommendations are often split into two schools of thought of "drink-to-thirst" or "drink to minimise weight loss" (but not gain body mass).
 Depending on environmental conditions and exercise intensity/duration, a suitable starting recommendation is to consume 500 ml of an electrolyte drink per hour and your thirst will usually determine if you need more.
 It is important to weigh yourself before and after training or racing to ensure you are not losing >3% of body mass.
 It is beyond such losses where impaired performance is likely to occur.